 Financial Position and current trading

 For the 12 months ended 30 June, revenue rose to £2.4mln (2018: £1.9mln), broadly in line with forecasts.
 At £5.2mln, cash was ahead of expectations (2018: £5.8mln).

 “The commercialisation of our HCV ID kit is progressing more slowly than we would have hoped,” said chief executive David Budd.

 “However, we continue to progress WHO pre-qualified status and the registration of the product in our target countries and so reasonably expect an upturn in demand in the future.

 - It won its first order from the US Department of Defense (DoD) and it expects more work from the Americans

 - The HCV ID kit is under review by the World Health Organisation for ‘pre-qualified status’

-- Registrations of the hepatis device is targeted for 30 countries by the year-end
+- Registrations of the hepatis device is now running at 12 countries

 What the broker says